 The Advanced Data Science Option is an official UW degree option that becomes part of a graduate's degree title and appears on their transcript.

-The Advanced Data Science Option is an overlay on top of our standard course requirements.
-Therefore, students must satisfy the universal requirements (see the PhD Handbook pp. 32-33), in addition to the Data Science Option requirements (PhD Handbook pp. 34-35).
-The latter impose some extra constraints on the course selection.
-However, do note that some of the required courses will substitute for other required courses.
+The Advanced Data Science Option overlays ChemE's standard course requirements.
+In other words, students must satisfy the universal requirements (see the Ph.D.
+Handbook pp. 32-33), in addition to the Data Science Option requirements (Ph.D.
+Handbook pp. 34-35).
+The latter imposes some extra constraints on course selection.
+However, note that some of the required data science courses will substitute for other, standard required courses.

-2. STAT 509 or STAT 512 and 513 can substitute for the Chem E Math & Statistics requirement that most students fill with Chem E 512.
-CSE 544, CSE 546, STAT 535 and CSE 512 can all substitute for Chem E 465 A to help satisfy the Course Breadth Requirement (PhD Handbook p.
+- STAT 509 or STAT 512 and 513 can substitute for the Chem E Math & Statistics requirement that most students fill with Chem E 512.
+CSE 544, CSE 546, STAT 535 and CSE 512 can all substitute for Chem E 465 A to help satisfy the Course Breadth Requirement (Ph.D.
+Handbook p.
 32) in the area of Scientific Computing and Simulation.

-Students interested in data science should also check out other activities that we are carrying out in the eScience Institute.
-The eScience Community Seminar is one of those activities.
+Students interested in data science should also check out other activities of the eScience Institute.
 Other relevant activities include various tool and method-oriented workshops as well as speaker series.
-Visit http://data.washington.edu for more information.

-CSE Ph.D. students who choose to enroll in the Advanced Data Science Option must have approval of their research advisor.
-Email this approval to the Graduate Program Advisor (Allison Sherrill, firstname.lastname@example.org).
+ChemE Ph.D. students who choose to enroll in the Advanced Data Science Option must have the approval of their research adviser.
+Email this approval to the Graduate Program Manager.
 There is no additional admission procedure.

-If you have any questions about the Advanced Data Science Option, please email Prof. David Beck (email@example.com)
+If you have any questions about the Advanced Data Science Option, please contact professor David Beck (email@example.com)